-Sickness benefit: A daily allowance of 90% of the insured's average daily covered earnings is paid.
-The benefit is paid after a 3-day waiting period (except for an injury or an acute disease) for up to 120 days in a calendar year.
-The benefit payment period must not exceed 240 days for the same illness.
+Sickness benefit: 90% of the insured's average daily covered earnings is paid after a three-day waiting period (except for an injury or an acute disease) for up to 120 days in a calendar year.
+The benefit payment period may not exceed 240 days for the same illness.

-Daily covered earnings are the sum of the 6 highest months of covered earnings in the 12 months before the 6-month period (January-June, April-September, July-December, or October-March) in which the incapacity began divided by 180.
+Daily covered earnings are the sum of the six highest months of covered earnings in the 12 months before the six-month period (January-June, April-September, July-December, or October-March) in which the incapacity began divided by 180.

-Maternity benefit: The benefit is 100% of the insured's average daily covered earnings.
-The benefit is paid for 60 days for childbirth or a miscarriage (78 days for a caesarian birth).
+Maternity benefit: 100% of the insured's average daily covered earnings is paid for 60 days each for up to four births or miscarriages (78 days for a caesarian birth).

-Daily covered earnings are the sum of the 6 highest months of covered earnings in the 12 months before the 6-month period (January-June, April-September, July-December, or October-March) in which the birth or miscarriage occurred divided by 180.
+Daily covered earnings are the sum of the six highest months of covered earnings in the 12 months before the six-month period (January-June, April-September,

+July-December, or October-March) in which the birth or miscarriage occurred divided by 180.